PauHPMCBR/LolDamageCalculator/README.md

  14. (8.296218)  Guinsoo's Rageblade, Blade of the Ruined King, Lord Dominik's Regards
  15. (8.429257)  Blade of the Ruined King, Wit's End, Lord Dominik's Regards
 ```
+- Graphing a damage/time result of testing a build through a range of defensive stats, examples shown in the previous section.

 ## What it CAN'T do
 This tool is to calculate DPS vs a "target dummy".
 It can't put 2 champions in a 1v1 and test their damage one against other.